lihaoyun6/sd-webui-Hires-fix-Plus/README.md

 <img src="./images/ui.jpg"/>

 ## Usage
-If you want to use Hires.fix+, please enable `Hires.fix` first, then check `Enable Hires.fix+`.
-After that you can set the additional parameters.
+You need to enable both `Hires.fix` and `Enable Hires.fix+` to use this extension.
+After that you can set the additional parameters:

 - **Use Smart-Steps**